Shrilakshmi-NK/Udemy-projects/README.md

-# Udemy-projects
-Python and django full-stack web development for beginners
+Practice codes and projects of Python and django full-stack web development for beginners.